MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 Not yet, but we are working hard on it

-#### How does this dashboard integrate with Office Telemetry Dashboard (OTD)?
+#### How does this dashboard integrate with Office Telemetry Dashboard?

-The Microsoft 365 Apps health dashboard aspires to offer capabilities and insights that supersede OTD, while requiring less work and resources from your organization and users.
+The Microsoft 365 Apps health dashboard aspires to offer capabilities and insights that supersede Office Telemetry Dashboard, while requiring less work and resources from your organization and users.